Skip to main content

 • Realtors: Request information on abandoned mines within a given municipality.
 Their primary concern is to identify the distance of mines that underlie individual homes and whether information on mine subsidence insurance is necessary.

-• Mining Companies: Utilize mine maps to prepare mine permit applications for new or existing mines.
-Consume considerable time researching map files and request mine map copies for further evaluations.
+• Mining Companies: Utilize mine maps to prepare mine permit applications for new or existing mines and may request mine map copies for further evaluations.

 Close up of AutoCAD map from Maryland, featuring compass

-The NMMR utilizes state of the art equipment to accomplish our mission of protecting and preserving mine maps for future generations.
+The NMMR utilizes a variety of equipment to accomplish its mission of protecting and preserving mine maps for future generations.
+The repository has rolled film, aperture card, track, and flatbed scanners as well as film viewers and a humidification area.
+See below for specifications.

 Colortrac GX+ T56 Roll Scanner